ocaml/ocaml.org/data/tutorials/language/5rt_02_compiler_frontend.md

 Manual type annotations are particularly useful if you use lots of polymorphic variants or objects.
-Type inference with row polymorphism can generate some very large signatures, and errors tend to propagate more widely than if you are using more explicitly typed variants or classes.[polymorphic variant types/type checking and]{.idx}[row polymorphism]{.idx}
+Type inference with row polymorphism can generate some very large signatures, and errors tend to propagate more widely than if you are using more explicitly typed variants or classes.

 <!-- TODO: I wonder if we should kill this detailed section on
      polymorphic variants.
 It covers at least some of the same